How we got here

-Over the last 40 years, we’ve opened offices in over 100 countries and amassed more than a million members using supply chain standards that make business easier.
+Since 1973, we have opened offices in over 110 countries and amassed more than 2 million members using supply chain standards that make business easier.
 Learn about key dates in our history.

 Industry leaders in the US select a single standard for product identification.
 Still used today, it’s known as the GS1 barcode.